Nivshitz/AlertCircle/README.md

 ## 📈 Future Enhancements

+- [ ] Developing a mobile app based on this project as a backend
-- [ ] Setting up the full project on EC2 with Docker
+- [ ] Setting up fully on EC2 with Docker
-- [ ] Developing a mobile app for live alerts
+- [ ] Expanding alerts options to additional types such as parking inspector
 - [ ] User authentication & notification preferences
 - [ ] Historical data analytics with AWS Athena/ETL to a DWH -> BI Tool for dashboards
+- [ ] Adding tests, error handling, logs, failure plans
 ---

 ## 📬 Contact